 155 mg | 235 mg | 310 mg | 410 mg |

-As you can see, the caffeine levels are higher than you might expect.
+As you can see, the caffeine levels are higher than expected.
 So when in doubt, drink slowly and see how your body is reacting.

 What Is Unique About Coffee Drip?